greghendershott/racket-mode/README.md

 - The existing Emacs Scheme mode and Inferior Scheme mode.

-- The source code for Neil Van Dyke's Quack provided a model for many of the `scheme-indent-function` settings and smart paren closing.
+- The source code of [Quack] by Neil Van Dyke provided a model for many of the `scheme-indent-function` settings and smart paren closing.

+- The source code of [Geiser] by Jose A. Ortega Ruiz helped me understand how to support completions.

 [Racket]: http://www.racket-lang.org/
 [DrRacket]: http://docs.racket-lang.org/drracket/